 This ability modifies major aura.

 Death comes to all in its time, and none knows this better than one who hears its song.
-At 11th level, at the cost of 3 MP, the abhorsen may share this morbid melody as a standard action with a target of his choice within a range of 25 ft. + 5 ft. per four bard levels after 1st by ringing a bell.
-Upon ringing it, the target must make a Will save with a DC of 10 + the abhorsen’s maximum song level + his Charisma modifier.
+At 10th level, at the cost of 3 MP, the abhorsen may share this morbid melody as a standard action with a target of his choice within a range of 25 ft. + 5 ft. per four bard levels after 1st by ringing a bell.
+Upon ringing it, the target must make a Will save with a DC of 10 + half of the bard’s level + his Charisma modifier.
 If the target makes the save, it takes 2d6 points of non-elemental damage.
 If it fails the save, it is inflicted with the Cursed and Shaken status effects; additionally, it is also inflicted with the Doom status and has 2d4 rounds to be cured before its life is snuffed out.
 The round before it is killed, the target’s status changes from Shaken to Frightened.
 The fear and death effects occur even if the target is normally immune to them.
 The abhorsen may use this ability a number of times per day equal to his Charisma modifier.